Here's a good rehab program to help an injured athlete stay fit

 A typical weekly programme might take the following form:

 The last attribute, a strong motivation to succeed, is the very one which makes it possible for the athlete to work on such a programme, even though they may not be able to train at their usual sport.
-As with other forms of training, the way to make a long rehabilitation spell tolerable is to periodise it e.g. six weeks on weight and ergometer training, moving on, as mobility improves, to pool and bicycle training, and setting specific targets for these, over a period of three or four weeks.
+As with other forms of training, the way to make a long rehabilitation spell tolerable is to periodise it e.g. six weeks on weight and ergometer training, moving on, as mobility improves, to pool and bicycle training, and setting specific targets for these, over three or four weeks.

 Specific flexibility exercises, as recommended by the doctor and the physiotherapist, will be part of the programme almost every day.
 Walking should be started as soon as it is safe, and this can move on to slow jogging on soft surfaces, then running slowly up a gentle slope.
-Whatever the injury, athlete and coach should never give up.
+Whatever the injury, the athlete and coach should never give up.
 The training of the will, which stems from overcoming adversity, will make the athlete much stronger in the competitive situation.
 One has to look no further than Roger Black as an example.

 This article first appeared in: